Autistic Burnout Recovery: Signs, Causes, and Strategies

 More frequent shutdowns or meltdowns

 Keep a two‑week energy‑and‑mood log.
-The goal is compassionate data—not judgment—so you can adjust before you’re depleted.
+The goal is compassionate data, not judgment, so you can adjust before you’re depleted.

-2. Honor Your Autistic Self: Schedule regular authenticity windows—solo downtime, time with trusted friends, or a therapy hour—where you can unmask completely: flap, rock, use AAC (apps, dedicated devices, or letter boards), and speak in the rhythms that feel right to you.
+Schedule regular authenticity windows, solo downtime, time with trusted friends, or a therapy hour, where you can unmask completely: flap, rock, use AAC (apps, dedicated devices, or letter boards), and speak in the rhythms that feel right to you.
 Even a few minutes of full self‑expression nourishes your nervous system and confirms that your natural ways of being are valid.

-3. Build a Sensory Sanctuary Kit (Portable First Aid for Your Nervous System): Pack only what soothes you—swap or skip anything that doesn’t.
+Pack only what soothes you, swap or skip anything that doesn’t.

-Weighted lap pad / small blanket — add calming pressure when seated
+Weighted lap pad for calming pressure

 Reach for these tools before overload peaks; proactive use can prevent spirals.

-15‑minute dark‑room break — lights off, eyes closed, headphones optional
+15‑minute dark‑room break, lights off, eyes closed, headphones optional

-Sensory‑friendly walk — choose a low‑traffic route or use earplugs
+Sensory‑friendly walk, choose a low‑traffic route or use earplugs

-Quiet, conversation‑free lunch — eat mindfully without screens or small talk
+Quiet, conversation‑free lunch, eat mindfully without screens or small talk

 Even brief, consistent pauses keep your nervous system from slipping into the red zone.

-5. Simplify Communication & Tasks on Low‑Energy Days
+5. Simplify Communication & Tasks

 When energy wanes: